-We inquired of staff whether the Metropolitan Council provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
-We were informed that the Metropolitan Council provides service to one urbanized area and a non-urbanized area for its demand response mode.
-We inquired of staff about the procedures for allocation of statistics between the urbanized area and the non-urbanized area.
-We inspected the worksheets, route maps, and urbanized area boundaries used for allocating the statistics and determined that the stated procedure was followed and the computations are correct (Policy Manual, Federal Funding Allocation Test y).
+We inquired of staff whether Metro Transit provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
+We were informed that Metro Transit provides service to only one urbanized area (Policy Manual, Federal Funding Allocation Test y).